azebkidanemariam/Book-Club/README.md

 As an unauthorized user i want to see meetupdetails and who host and attendees of the event

 # Authorized User
-As an authorized user i want to add events because i want to connect with people of the same interests As an authorized user i want to be able to attend events because i find them interesting
+As an authorized user i want to be able to attend events because i find them interesting

 # Attending Event User